teachingchen/Baylor---DSC-2350/README.md

   - Answer at least 50% of questions correctly for the 1st submission (Otherwise, no 2nd submission is allowed).
   - Students have a 2nd chance to make corrections in a week.
   - The late submission policy is applied on the first submission.
   - After the first submission, you have one week to upload the second submission.
+If the second submission cannot be completed within one week, the grade will be based on the first submission.
   - Grades are subject to the second submission.
 * Quizzes: 15%
   - Randomly given in class.